trafiklab/trafiklab.se/content/docs/using-trafiklab-data/combining-data/_index.md

 layout: "single"
 ---
 Most of our APIs and datasets are based on different databases and systems, which results in different ids.
-However, some of the datasets can be combined.
+However, some datasets can be combined.

 ## Datasets that can be combined